Pre-admission Testing

 Orthopedic Unit

-When you have completed your stay in the recovery room, you will be transferred to your hospital room in the orthopaedic nursing unit.
-As long as you feel well, you will be out of bed on your day of surgery, hopefully taking your first steps!.
-The therapists will instruct you in learning how to use crutches or a walker and being taught some of the precautions that are necessary in the immediate post-operative period.
+When you have completed your stay in the recovery room, you might be transferred to your hospital room if you are planned to stay overnight.
+As long as you feel well, you will be out of bed on your day of surgery, hopefully taking your first steps!
+The therapists will instruct you in learning how to use crutches or a walker and you will be taught some of the precautions that are necessary in the immediate post-operative period.
 Our therapists are extremely good and will help you navigate these first challenging days.

 Discharge

-Most patients will be able to go home 1-2 days after surgery.
-Some will stay for a 3rd day and others may go to a short-term rehab facility to help improve strength and gait.
-In order to leave the hospital, you need to be safe moving out of your bed/chair, have pain controlled by medications you can take at home, and able to tolerate a diet.
+Most patients will be able to go home on the day of surgery.
+Some may stay overnight depending on their medical needs.
+In order to leave the hospital, you need to be safe moving out of your bed/chair, have pain controlled by medications you can take at home, and be able to tolerate a diet.
+We will usually have you walking with a walker and using stairs within a few hours of leaving the operating room.